nanojsx/nano/README.md

 Take a look at the [demo app](https://nano-jsx-demo.herokuapp.com/).
 _It's hosted on a free heroku dyno, so it might take a while to spin up the server and load the app_

+## Roadmap

+At this time, nano-jsx is highly in development.
+In the near future, I will make a github organization, nice website, a template repository, video tutorials and some example repositories.
+This project has really become awesome and once finished, I will certainly ues it for many of my future projects.
+Remember, the whole goal of nano-jsx, is to make your website/app as fast as possible, by only shipping what the client really needs.

 ## Features

 - **SSR**